Exit Plan (Hardback)

 experience lends Exit Plan a legitimacy and a sense that not everything written here is mere fiction.

 In the matter of thrillers, it is always reassuring to the reader to know that the writer has been there, seen it, done it.
-That is absolutely the case with Mike Sixsmith.Frederick Forsyth
+That is absolutely the case with Mike Sixsmith.Frederick Forsyth, author of The Day of the Jackal

 In this novel, Mike Sixsmith combines many years of practical experience in security, politics and commerce to produce a book on Middle East tensions against the backdrop of 9/11.
-Shady businessmen, shikhs, hostages and rescuers... [read full review]Soldier Magazine
+Shady businessmen, shikhs, hostages and rescuers all combine to produce plenty of action.Soldier Magazine

 A former major in the British Army who was held by the secret police in Dubai has written a book drawing on his experiences in the Middle EastFaversham News

 Sixsmith displays a great depth of knowledge of his subject and a great understanding of the human mind.
 His characters are drawn with sensitivity and care.
-It was suggested to me that it was a... [read full review]Amazon Review
+It was suggested to me that it was a 'boys' book but it has a much broader appeal than that.Amazon Review

 Just finished exit plan, and I absolutely loved it.
 Great action thrills, set against fascinating geo-political canvas, beautifully told.
 Would recommend to all.
 5 stars!Facebook Review